kammitama5/kammitama5.github.io/_posts/2021-01-01-Friday-January-1st.md

 - Explored the world of entrepreneurship through the Harvard Franklin Fellowship (1 of 12 persons chosen) and wrote about my experiences.
 - Wrote and reviewed a lot through Graduate Writing Center at my school, which improved my reviewing skills across disciplines.
-- Was recruited for both a Creative and a Technical role simultaneously at the same company (wild!) and presented both an artwork and a scientific paper at a peer-reviewed Academic conference
+- Was recruited for both a Creative and a Technical role simultaneously at the same company (wild!) and presented both an artwork and a scientific paper at a peer-reviewed Academic conference (NeurIPS)
 - Did Code 2040 Fellowship, which I’ve always wanted to do!
 - Participated and joined the SFPC community, which I've always wanted to do!
 - Joined a reading and writing club (to continue to write consistently and with discipline)!